Earle Clements

-Clements had supported Bert T. Combs for governor against Chandler in 1955, and did so again against Harry Lee Waterfield in 1959.
+Clements had supported Bert T. Combs for governor against Chandler in the 1955 primary, and did so again against Waterfield in 1959, brokering a deal for Louisville lawyer Wilson Wyatt to drop his bid for governor and run for lieutenant governor on an unofficial ticket headed by Combs.
 Combs defeated Waterfield and rewarded Clements by appointing him state highway commissioner.
-In 1961, Clements and Combs split over a proposed deal to lease dump trucks from a Louisville car dealer.
+In 1960, Clements and Combs split over a deal to lease dump trucks from a Louisville car dealer.
 State newspapers charged that the deal was payback to the dealer, a Combs supporter.
 When Combs canceled the deal Clements took it as a public rebuke and soon after resigned to work on the presidential campaign of his friend, Lyndon Johnson.
-Following his split with Combs, Clements allied himself with the Chandler faction, opposing Combs' lieutenant governor, Wilson Wyatt in his bid to unseat Senator Thruston Morton.
-Clements' influence declined rapidly after the split with Combs, and by the 1963 gubernatorial race, he was unable to deliver his home county for Chandler in the primary against Edward T. Breathitt.
-Clements died in his hometown of Morganfield, Kentucky, on March 12, 1985.
+Following his split with Combs, Clements allied himself with the Chandler faction, opposing Wyatt in his bid to unseat Senator Thruston Morton.
+Clements' influence declined rapidly after the split with Combs, and by the 1963 gubernatorial race, he was unable to deliver his home county for Chandler in the primary against Edward T. Breathitt, who was nominated.
+When Johnson became president as the result of the assassination of John F. Kennedy in November 1963, Clements' friendship with him made Clements a logical choice to lobby for the Tobacco Institute, a coalition of cigarette manufacturers, who were increasingly having to play defense in Congress.
+After two years as a lobbyist for the institute, he was its president from 1966 to 1970, and remained on its payroll as a consultant until he died on March 12, 1985.